No 3 Commando

 Royal Armoured Corps

 Corporal James Ferrie, 6 Troop, was wounded 11 April 1945 during operations at the River Aller.
-Post war member of the Commando Association from St. Johnstone, Renfrewshire.
+After 1949 he was a Police Officer in the Renfrew and Bute Constabulary.
+Member of the Commando Association from St. Johnstone, Renfrewshire.

 Sources